California State Income Tax 2026

 Does California tax Social Security benefits?

-What is California's standard deduction for 2026?
+What is California's standard deduction?

 Did California's income tax brackets change in 2026?